Sports for Intellectually Impaired

 In 1986, the International Sports Federation for Persons with Intellectual Disability (INAS-FID) was formed to support elite competition for athletes with intellectual disabilities.
 This was established in contrast to the more participative, "sport for all" approach of Special Olympics.

 The International Federation for Athletes with Intellectual Impairments (INAS) helps more than 300,000 of the world’s best athletes compete in a variety of winter and summer sports.
 These include tennis, basketball, cycling, cricket, and alpine skiing.
-We promote inclusion of people with intellectual impairments in society and are a member of the International Paralympic Committee.
-Part of our work involves educating our members on eligibility and classification so that they can develop their athlete pool.
+INAS promote inclusion of people with intellectual impairments in society and are a member of the International Paralympic Committee.
+Part of their work involves educating members on eligibility and classification so that they can develop their athlete pool.

-Special Olympics World Games are held every two years, alternating with Summer and Winter Games.
+The Special Olympics World Games are held every two years, alternating with Summer and Winter Games.
 In addition to the World Games, Special Olympics holds competitions at the local, state/province, country, region and world level every year.
-In all, more than 70,000 Special Olympics competitions are held every year, South Africa takes part in this.
+In all, more than 70,000 Special Olympics competitions are held every year and South Africa takes part in this.

 To be eligible to participate in Special Olympics, you must be at least 8 years old and identified by an agency or professional as having one of the following conditions: